Language Guide (proto 2)

 Deleting fields can cause serious problems if not done properly.

-When you no longer need a field and all references have been deleted from client code, you may delete the field definition from the message.
+When you no longer need a field that is not required, first delete all references to the field from client code, and then delete the field definition from the message.
 However, you must reserve the deleted field number.
-If you do not reserve the field number, it is possible for a developer to reuse that number in the future.
+If you do not reserve the field number, it is possible for a developer to reuse that number in the future and cause a breakage.

 You should also reserve the field name to allow JSON and TextFormat encodings of your message to continue to parse.